An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

 \section{The renormalized mean curvature flow}

-In this section we discuss the renormalized mean curvature flow (which we'll abreviate RMCF) ultimately to construct, via an adapted surgery flow, an inward level set flow for the RMCF; using the same notation as in the section above for surface $M \subset \R^3$ the RMCF is given by:
+In this section we discuss the renormalized mean curvature flow (which we'll abreviate RMCF) ultimately to construct, via an adapted surgery flow, an inward level set flow for the RMCF so showing theorem \ref{LSF}.
+Using the same notation as in the section above for a surface $M \subset \R^3$ the RMCF is given by:

 Modding out by tangential directions of the flow makes the speed of the flow more transparent and is geometrically equivalent to \ref{renorm1}: